junayed17/Amazon-Clone/README.md

 ![Project Screenshot](https://via.placeholder.com/800x400.png?text=Project+Screenshot)

 ---
 ## ⚡ Core Features

-- Feature 1:view all products
+- **View all products** – Users can see all available items with images and prices.
-- Feature 2: explore a product
+- **Explore a product** – Click on a product to view its details.
-- Feature 3: add to cart
-- Feature 4: automatic calculate total price
+- **Add to cart** – Add selected products to the shopping cart.
+- **Automatic price calculation** – Total price updates automatically based on cart items.
-- Responsive design (works on desktop and mobile)
+- **Responsive design** – Works seamlessly on desktop and mobile devices.

----

 ## 🛠 Technologies Used